mxagar/mxagar.github.io/_drafts/welcome.md

 PS: If you're interested in more personal stuff, [click here]({{ site.url }}/personal/).

 <!--
-I also created a small data science consulting agency: [Datakite](https://datakite.ai). https://www.uvm.edu/~bnelson/computer/html/wrappingtextaroundimages.html https://www.w3schools.com/css/css3_shadows_box.asp https://www.w3schools.com/css/tryit.asp?filename=trycss3_box-shadow4
+I also created [Datakite](https://datakite.ai), a small data science consulting agency.

+I'm Mikel, a data scientist and engineer with a passion for all things related to machine learning.
+On this site, you'll find my personal musings and examples of my work, with a focus on computer vision and natural language processing.

+https://www.uvm.edu/~bnelson/computer/html/wrappingtextaroundimages.html
+https://www.w3schools.com/css/css3_shadows_box.asp
+https://www.w3schools.com/css/tryit.asp?filename=trycss3_box-shadow4